}

 Jump to topics on this page:

-If your child is under 3 years old and not meeting the milestones described on this page, it is important to talk with your doctor about a developmental examination (an examination where your doctor compares your child against all expected milestones).
-You can also contact Texas Early Childhood Intervention (ECI) for an assessment.
+Talk with your child’s doctor about a developmental exam if your child is under 3 years old and not meeting the milestones described on this page.
+Delays in development or certain physical traits or behaviors may be signs that more evaluation is needed.
+You can contact Texas Early Childhood Intervention (ECI) for an assessment.

 In the first year, a typically developing child changes quickly.
 In their first days, they might just be working to develop the ability to suck milk so they can eat, responding to light, and learning to smile.
 But, as time passes, they will develop physical skills like lifting their head while on their belly, rolling over, and sitting up independently; they will learn language skills like babbling or making hand signals.
 ECI has some detailed milestones to know where your child should be.